ChimeHQ/Meter/README.md

 ## Custom Exceptions

-MetricKit diagnostics does not capture or include uncaught NSExceptions.
-This can make it very difficult to debug certain kinds of crashes, particularly on macOS.
-Meter includes an `ExceptionInfo` type to help address this.
+As of iOS 17, macOS 14, visionOS 1.0, MetricKit does capture uncaught [NSExceptions](https://developer.apple.com/documentation/metrickit/mxcrashdiagnostic/4172947-exceptionreason).
+To help support older OSes, and exceptions that do not originate from places that are covered by this feature, custom exceptions are also supported.
 These can be created from an `NSException` object, which will capture all the needed runtime information to emulate a standard `CallStack`.

 How you actually get access to the `NSException` is not defined by Meter.
 But, if you have one, the `CrashDiagnostic` type also includes an `exceptionInfo` property that can accept one of these for easy encoding.